Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 [wikipedia](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm)

+ -->

 ## Conclusion

+I hope this post is useful and not too redundant with the many posts about importance sampling that can be found across the web; I really tried to gather clear information (hopefully) from all around in an attempt at clarifying what I find to be difficult concepts.

+Personally, the *epiphany* came to me when I understood the fact that we only need *good enough* pdf's to improve the quality of Monte-Carlo integration, that's why I insisted quite a bit about that.

-I'm one of those guys that "get things quickly but need a lot of explaining", and probabilities and importance sampling have been a real struggle for me.
+Unfortunately, I'm one of those guys that "get things quickly but need a ***lot*** of explaining", and probabilities and importance sampling have always been a real struggle for me.
 Moreover, I have a tendency to forget things very easily and very quickly so these blog posts are not so much made to advertise stuff at the face of the world, as they're a good way for me to remember information in my own words so I don't have to struggle as much the next time... :sweat_smile:

-I hope this post is useful as it gathers (hopefully) clear information from all around in an attempt at clarifying what I find to be difficult concepts.
+I hope this post will serve its purpose (as usual, it's much too long :expressionless:).

+## References

 [^1]: Scratch a pixel [Monte Carlo Integration](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/monte-carlo-integration)
 [^2]: Scratch a pixel [Importance Sampling](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/monte-carlo-methods-in-practice/variance-reduction-methods)